Journals

 Aim and Vision

-The primary mission of JEHE is to bridge the gap between environmental science and clinical health outcomes.
+The primary mission of JSEHP is to bridge the gap between environmental science and clinical health outcomes.
 We aim to support the Sustainable Development Goals (SDGs) by providing a platform for interdisciplinary research that drives the creation of healthier, more resilient environments.
 Our vision is to be a leading voice in the transition toward a toxin-free and sustainable future for all global citizens.

 -